 For example, men are usually the majority within all types of engineering whereas women engineers are often a very small percentage, and trans or bisexual engineers are an even smaller percentage.
 So men could be seen as a non-marginalised group and women/trans/bisexual as marginalised groups.

-What does an Ally do?
+What does an Ally do to practise allyship and increase diversity?

 To be an ally you need to think about how you would react in a situation.
 Then practice what you might say and do, and then be ready to actually say or do it.